MilesTsue93/Kyle2Miles93/README.md

 # Miles Tsue

-### Data analyst + Software Engineer with training in programming languages (Python, Javascript, C) and Databases.
+### Data analyst + Software Engineer with training in programming languages Python and Java and Databases/SQL.
 Background in classical music performance on double bass.

 * I'm currently learning all facets of Software Engineering.